EzekialSA/4scanner/README.md

 [![Build Status](https://travis-ci.org/Lacsap-/4scanner.svg?branch=master)](https://travis-ci.org/Lacsap-/4scanner)
 # 4scanner

-4scanner search 4chan's thread for matching keywords then download all images to disk
+4scanner can search multiple imageboard threads for matching keywords then download all images to disk.

+## Supported imageboards
+- 4chan
+- lainchan (except lambda for now)
+- uboachan

+You can create an issue if you want to see other imageboards supported

 ## Installing